goinvo/goinvo.com-2018-old-features/README.md

 #### Feature
 Feature Branches must be branched off of the `develop` branch.

 A `feature` branch is where most of your time will be spent.
 You should create a new `feature` branch when adding some sort of functionality to the website (that includes feature articles).
-When you are done with your feature (and have tested it), merge your `feature` branch back into the `develop` branch.
+When you are done with your feature (and have tested it), merge 'develop' (make sure it's up to date) into your 'feature' branch then merge the 'feature' branch back into the `develop` branch.
 Continue to test in the `develop` branch and when you are ready to go live, merge into `master`.

-Naming Convention: `feature-[feature description]`
+Naming Convention: `feature-[feature-description]`

 #### Hotfix
 A `hotfix` branch must be branched off of the `master` branch.